semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 If many repositories cause scan issues:
 1. Disable the <i class="fa-solid fa-toggle-large-on"></i> **Semgrep Pro Engine beta** toggle in the **[Settings](https://semgrep.dev/orgs/-/settings)** page of your organization.
-1. Contact r2c in the <a href="https://go.semgrep.dev/slack">Semgrep Community Slack</a> so we can help you to fix the issue and create a plan for your organization.
+1. Contact the Semgrep team in the <a href="https://go.semgrep.dev/slack">Semgrep Community Slack</a> so we can help you to fix the issue and create a plan for your organization.

 ### Difference between Semgrep Pro Engine and join mode